qlik-oss/core-website/docs/services/qix-engine/script_syntax/01_1_Basic_aggregation_functions.md

 ### Mode

- **Mode()** returns the most commonly-occurring value, the mode value, of the aggregated data in the expression, as defined by a group by clause.
+ **Mode()** returns the most commonly occurring value, the mode value, of the aggregated data in the expression, as defined by a group by clause.
 The **Mode()** function can return numeric values as well as text values.

 `Mode (expr)`